The 7 Different Team Roles Of Buurtzorg's Successful Self-Managed Teams

 Everyone in the self-managing team holds a main role (the first role).
 The other six roles are distributed.
 Team members are encouraged to take those in which they have an interest.
 But all roles need to be performed in the broader interest of the organization.

 There are no fixed arrangements.
 Teams can distribute roles as best suits them.
-It is recommended that roles are rotated regularly.
+It is recommended that roles be rotated regularly.
 According to Sharda: ‘In practice, teams rotate the roles; some twice a year, others less often.‘

 Job Enrichment

-For many nurses role rotation is seen as job enrichment.
+For many nurses, role rotation is seen as job enrichment.
 Sharda quotes one: ‘Here, at Buurtzorg, we do not have the possibility of career enrichment because our organization is very flat.
-Enrichment therefore comes from variety in the work, client contacts, and the different team roles.’
+Enrichment, therefore, comes from variety in the work, client contacts, and the different team roles.’

 The 7 roles of @Buurtzorg's self-managed teams: (1) the main role, (2) the housekeeper, (3) the informer, (4) the developer, (5) the planner, (6) the team player, and (7) the mentor.